MinchinWeb/blog.minchin.ca/content/20101030-waterton-lake-photo-30-project-365.md

 Image: images/project-365/2010-08-27 - P365 - Waterton Panorama.jpg

 An easy hike starting across from the road to the Prince of Wales hotel is Bear"s Hump.
-The view, as noted above, is magnificant!
+The view, as noted above, is magnificent!

-This image is actaully the result of several overlapping images that have been stiched together.
+This image is actually the result of several overlapping images that have been stitched together.
 By holding the settings constant (focal distance, f-stop, exposure, etc.), the combined image looks like it's one shot.